|

 Nearly vacant, its buildings run down and ignored by the world, the town

-became a State Park in 1945, used by movie companies for westerns.
-The
+became a State Park in 1945, often used by movie companies for westerns.

-streets of Columbia were used in “High Noon” along with the
+The streets of Columbia were used in “High Noon”, Clint Eastwood’s “Pale

-looking for a journey back 150 years to gold rush California and living
+those looking for a journey back to golden era California

 vacation destination for familes and anyone interested in the colorful